Casco Viejo & the Cathedral

 Because they had discovered cod fishing grounds far into the North Atlantic, there are claims that Basque people were on the American coasts before Columbus.
 There seems to be no proof of this, but fishermen are known for keeping their secrets.

-But researching this just now, I found that Columbus's Santa Maris was owned and operated and the Niña crewed by Basques, so at the very least they arrived alongside him.
+But researching this just now, I found that Columbus's Santa Maria was owned and operated and the Niña crewed by Basques, so at the very least they arrived alongside him.

 One of the cultural elements we learned at the museum involves women's rights.
 While the men were seafarers, the women were left to run the towns and businesses.
 They had rights of property ownership and inheritance beyond those seen elsewhere in Europe.